Climbing stars cope with falls on way to El Capitan record

 "It's really hard to go for it 100 percent after something like that happens," said Honnold, who said the deaths of Jason Wells and Tim Klein weighed on them.
 "It's a worst-case scenario, the stuff of nightmares really."

-Caldwell survived two big falls unscathed, including a 100-footer (30.5-meter) in practice runs.
+Caldwell survived two big falls unscathed, including a 100-footer in practice runs.

 "It was pretty scary because it was such a gargantuan fall," said photographer Austin Siadak, who has been shooting video of the team for a documentary.
 "I saw him hurtling upside down through the air and then bouncing on the end of the rope."